efrainplaza/GettingAndCleaningData/README.md

 # How to make the script work?

-Data used by the script is located in the following folders:
+Data used by the script should be located in the following folders:

 Test Data